er537/blog/_posts/2023-09-05-whisper_interpretability.md

 # 2) The encoder learns human interpretable features
 ## Neuron Basis
-It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we found that the majority activate on a specific phonetic sound!
+It turns out that neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples (from a dataset of 10,000 2s audio clips) for all of the neurons we found that the majority activate on a specific phonetic sound!
 The table below shows these sounds for the first 50 neurons in `block.2.mlp.1`.
 By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes, as demonstrated by the audio clips below.

 | Neuron idx | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   |
 | ---------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |